USA Customs Clearance Logo White

 Canadian Organic Imports

 As previously mentioned, Canada and the U.S. have an organic trade arrangement with each other.
-The arrangement that Canada and the U.S. have is under what’s called the National Organic Program or NOP.
+The arrangement that Canada and the U.S. have is under the NOP.

 The NOP has established rules and regulations for organic agricultural goods that are imported into the country.
 Under the NOP, Canadian organic food products that are certified by the Canada Organic Regime (COR) will be considered organic and do not need USDA certification to be imported.